 The full team is extraordinarily multidisciplinary and has few redundant skillsets; between its nine PhD scientists and engineers, two large-animal veterinarians, and MBA, the team holds advanced degrees in all major scientific disciplines: chemistry, physics, biology, and medicine.

 EpiBiome has an exceptionally credentialed team of scientific advisors, including Dr. Thomas Shryock, CSO of Antimicrobial Consultants and member of the Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria; Prof. Sylvain Moineau at Laval University (Canada), a preeminent phage researcher who was recently declared by Thomson Reuters to be “one of the most influential scientists in the world”; Prof. Matt Sullivan at Ohio State University, an expert in next-generation phage sequencing and high-throughput phage discovery; Prof. Pamela Contag at Stanford University, co-founder of Xenogen (acquired by Caliper, a Perkin Elmer Company), entrepreneur, and expert in microbiology and small-animal imaging; and Dr. Brent Townshend, a bioengineer, electrical engineer, and inventor of the 56K modem.

-EpiBiome has 1.48k Twitter Followers.
-The number of followers has decreased 13.7% month over month and decreased 14% quarter over quarter
+EpiBiome has 1.49k Twitter Followers.
+The number of followers has increased 0.4% month over month and decreased 9.5% quarter over quarter

 When was EpiBiome founded?

 EpiBiome's key executives are Tynes Hammack, Nick Conley and Bruno Marchon.

 How many employees does EpiBiome have?